zatoichi-engineer/blog/_posts/2017-11-13-kernel-structure-validation.md

 To determine the performance implications of the aforementioned configurations, a custom Linux distribution was built using Yocto, one build with the configurations enabled in the kernel and one without.
 Linux v4.8 was used in the comparison.
+Two metrics relevant to an embedded system will be used for the analysis:

+1. Increased code size
+2. Performance cost

 The build was run on QEMU and analyzed.
+See
-See [this post]({% post_url 2017-10-02-yocto-on-osx %}#building-with-yocto-on-docker) on how to create a custom QEMU image, in my case on macOS.
+[this post]({% post_url 2017-10-02-yocto-on-osx %}#building-with-yocto-on-docker)
+on how to create a custom QEMU image, in my case on macOS.